neurobioinfo/scrnabox/docs/SCRNA.md

 ```
 The resulting output files are deposited into `~/working_directory/step4`

-### Step 5: Integration
+### Step 5: Integration and linear dimensional reduction
-Individual Seurat objects are integrated to enable the joint analysis across sequencing runs using Seurat's integration algorithm (Stuart et al. 2019); if experiments are limited to a single sequencing run, the integration Step can be bypassed.
+Individual Seurat objects are integrated to enable the joint analysis across samples runs using Seurat's integration algorithm (Stuart et al. 2019); if experiments are limited to a single sequencing run, the integration Step can be bypassed.
 Normalization, scaling, and Linear dimensional reduction is then performed on the resulting Seurat object to inform the optimal parameters for clustering in Step 6.<br />
 <br />
 The following parameters are adjustable for Step 5: